bbleds/Ionic-weather-app/README.md

     ```
     npm install
     ```
-  4. Run express server, and you're done! -
+  4. Run express server, and you're done! (after running, go to localhost:5000 in your browser to view) -
     ```
     npm start
     ```